shaivipandey/eas503-notes/chapters/01/getting_started.md

   - To understand what is a program.
   - To understand what is a programming language.
   - To learn about the features of Python.
-  - To being using Python.
+  - To begin using Python.

 ## Computers
 - A modern computer can be defined as "a machine that **stores** and **manipulates** information under the control of a **changeable program**."

-- **manipulation** means to to transform information into new, useful forms, and then store, output, or display information for our interpretation.
+- **manipulation** means to transform information into new, useful forms, and then store, output, or display information for our interpretation.
   - Examples
     - Find students with highest and lowest GPA